ARM-software/SCP-firmware/debugger/src/cli/readme.txt

   cli_fifo.h
     Header file containing function prototypes and descriptions for cli_fifo.c.

-  cli_platform.c
-    Platform-specific function definitions.
-Porting this CLI to almost anything can be done entirely by editing this file.

   cli_platform.h
     Function prototypes and descriptions for platform-specific functions.
-If you wish to port this CLI, start by reading this file and then implement the functions in cli_platform.c.
+If you wish to port this CLI, start by reading this file and then implement the functions in the platform directory.

   cli.c
     Core CLI function definitions.
 Contains both public and private CLI